wilfredoperezrivero/lumina/database/README.md

 ```

 ### Storage Setup
-The storage configuration in `05_storage.sql` needs to be run manually in the Supabase dashboard:
+Create a storage bucket named `media` in the Supabase dashboard:
+1. Go to Storage in Supabase dashboard
-1. Create storage bucket named `admin-assets`
+2. Create new bucket named `media`
-2. Set bucket to public
+3. Set bucket to public
-3. Apply the storage policies
+4. The app will handle file uploads automatically

 ## Schema Overview